cerbos/query-plan-adapters/mongoose/README.md

 # Cerbos + Mongoose ORM Adapter

-An adapater library that takes a [Cerbos](https://cerbos.dev) Query Plan ([PlanResources API](https://docs.cerbos.dev/cerbos/latest/api/index.html#resources-query-plan)) response and converts it into a [Mongoose](https://mongoosejs.com/) filter.
+An adapter library that takes a [Cerbos](https://cerbos.dev) Query Plan ([PlanResources API](https://docs.cerbos.dev/cerbos/latest/api/index.html#resources-query-plan)) response and converts it into a [Mongoose](https://mongoosejs.com/) filter.
 This is designed to work alongside a project using the [Cerbos Javascript SDK](https://github.com/cerbos/cerbos-sdk-javascript).

 The following conditions are supported: `and`, `or`, `eq`, `ne`, `lt`, `gt`, `lte`, `gte` and `in`.